10 Ways To Be A More Reflective Teacher

 9. Look for what’s working

 Don’t become addicted to fixing the broken bits in your teaching; celebrate what you do well.
-Identify your own strengths, and use them to bolster where you’re weak.
+Identify your own strengths, and use them to transform your teaching.
+If you’re good at tinkering, use that in your teaching no matter the content area.
+If you thrive through interpersonal connections, use that to drive your work.

 10. Diversify your metrics